francoism90/dotfiles/README.md

 # rpm-ostree install tuned tuned-profiles-atomic
 ```

-> Tip: you change the power-profile using Cockpit.
+> Tip: You can change the power-profile using Cockpit.

 ### Cockpit